Tuesday – Another Day in Valletta

 I’ve mentioned the Knights Hospitallers before and promised more detail and now is the time.

-The Order of the Knights of St. John was officially recognized by Papal Bull in the 12th century after the conquest of Jerusalem in the First Crusade.
+The Order of the Knights of Saint John was officially recognized by Papal Bull in the 12th century after the conquest of Jerusalem in the First Crusade.
 They remained there until Islamic forces captured the city in the late thirteenth century then temporarily relocated first to Acre and subsequently to Cyprus.
 The Knights sought their own domain and eventually conquered Rhodes early in the 14th century during which time they were also known as the Knights of Rhodes.
 When Rhodes fell to the forces of Suleiman in 1522 the Knights withdrew to Sicily and for seven years were somewhat itinerant until in 1530, King Carlos V of Spain granted them a perpetual fiefdom over Malta and Gozo provided they made an annual payment on All Saints Day of (and I hope you’re ready for this) one falcon.

 The Great Siege of Malta occurred in 1565 when a force of approximately 40,000 Ottoman Turks led by Suleiman the Magnificent sought to once again dislodge the Knights.
 However, the Knights, led by Jean Parisot de la Vallette together with a force of about 5,000 or so Maltese held off the Turkish force through several great attacks.
 After the Knights fended off an assault in August, the Viceroy of Sicily sent a small force of reinforcements and the dispirited Turks withdrew on 8 September.

 In the fourteenth century, the Knights had organized themselves into seven Langues or Tongues each representing a geographic or cultural subgrouping of its members.
-I mention this because it will have some significance when I visit St. John’s Co-Cathedral later today.
+I mention this because it will have some significance when I visit Saint John’s Co-Cathedral later today.

-Following their victory over Suleiman’s forces for the remainder of the 16th century and much of the seventeenth, the actions of many of the Knights were shall we say mercenary and lascivious.
+Following their victory over Suleiman’s forces and for the remainder of the 16th century and much of the seventeenth, the actions of many of the Knights were shall we say reportedly mercenary and lascivious.
 However, some hearkened back to the Order’s original purpose and they created a military and civilian hospital that served the island through the Great Siege and an outbreak of bubonic plague in the late seventeenth century.
 They continued to do so until they were dispersed after Napoleon’s conquest of Malta in 1798.
-They are credited with giving birth to some of the concepts of modern-day medicine, nursing and health care.
+They are credited with giving birth to some of the concepts of modern-day medicine, nursing, and health care.

 The museum is filled with wax figure representations of care both military